 The conclusions of this essay are presented below.

 Even if cryptocurrencies meet desirable characteristics in a currency, such as: consistency, stability, high quality, durability, security, transparency, and so on, they are not a currency in the wide extension of the term.
 There is a paradox with these currencies: in theory anyone could buy some chips with cryptocurrencies, in reality no one does.
-The causes of this phenomenon are multiples, among them are mainly that they do not have institutional support, from the government because by accepting a democratic currency it loses its sovereignty and important resources, from other institutions because the interest rate would cease to be effective as an instrument of monetary policy and credit regulator; the supply curve is rigid, they only have the capacity to issue currency, not to contract the issue; they have high volatility and high trading volume, typical of risky assets and financial bubbles; due to its null liquidity, it does not have wide acceptance for commerce; they are an intangible and complicated product to use for many people.
+The causes of this phenomenon are multiples, among them are mainly that they do not have institutional support from the government because by accepting a democratic currency it loses its sovereignty and important resources, from other institutions because the interest rate would cease to be effective as an instrument of monetary policy and credit regulator; the supply curve is rigid, they only have the capacity to issue currency, not to contract the issue; they have high volatility and high trading volume, typical of risky assets and financial bubbles; due to its null liquidity, it does not have wide acceptance for commerce; they are an intangible and complicated product to use for many people.

 The cryptocurrencies do not have a trend in the long run, their movement is erratic, volatile.
 The fundamental determinants of its price are weak, governed mainly by the marginal theory of value, namely the law of supply and demand.
 This is strongly supported by augmented Dickey-Fuller stationarity tests which demonstrated that cryptocurrencies have correlated lags, meaning that an upward or downward overshooting continues to have an effect over time, and this is more significant than the fundamental determinants of the currencies with whose price there is no correlation.
 Furthermore, the eGarch models presented here demonstrate that volatility is trending downward and is expected to continue in the short and medium term if the market conditions for cryptocurrencies do not change.